probablykasper/yt-email-notifier/README.md

     2. Enter the channel URL.
 Because of YouTube API limitations, this URL needs to either have `/channel/` or `/user/` in it, other types won't work.
 If you got a wrong URL, try clicking on a video from the channel, and then go to the channel page from there
     3. Choose the starting time for what videos you'd like to receive email notifications.
 For example, if you choose 7 days ago, YTEM will notify you about all the videos uploaded since then (maximum the last 50 videos).
 You'll only be notified for videos uploaded only after the time you set
 6. That's all, hopefully it's worth it!

-### Limitations

-YTEM is rough around the edges, and there are things that I could have fixed but didn't bother with:
-- It's not supported to add the same channel multiple times
-- Since this runs locally, it won't send you email notifications when your computer is off

 ### Menubar options